Coretta Scott King: Recognition and tributes

-On April 3, 1968, the day before he was killed, Martin delivered his last public address.
-In it he spoke of the visit he and I made to Israel.
-Moreover, he spoke to us about his vision of the Promised Land, a land of justice and equality, brotherhood and peace.
-Martin dedicated his life to the goals of peace and unity among all peoples, and perhaps nowhere in the world is there a greater appreciation of the desirability and necessity of peace than in Israel.

 In 2007, The Coretta Scott King Young Women's Leadership Academy (CSKYWLA) was opened in Atlanta, Georgia.
 At its inception, the school served girls in grade 6 with plans for expansion to grade 12 by 2014.
 CSKYWLA is a public school in the Atlanta Public Schools system.
 Among the staff and students, the acronym for the school's name, CSKYWLA (pronounced "see-skee-WAH-lah"), has been coined as a protologism to which this definition has given – "to be empowered by scholarship, non-violence, and social change."
 That year was also the first observance of Martin Luther King Jr. Day following her death, and she was also honored.

 Super Bowl XL was dedicated to King and Rosa Parks.
 Both were memorialized with a moment of silence during the pregame ceremonies.
 The children of both Parks and King then helped Tom Brady with the ceremonial coin toss.
-In addition two choirs representing the states of Georgia (King's home state) and Alabama (Park's home state) accompanied Dr. John, Aretha Franklin and Aaron Neville in the singing of the National Anthem.
+In addition two choirs representing the states of Georgia (King's home state) and Alabama (Park's home state) accompanied Dr. John, Aretha Franklin and Aaron Neville in the singing of the national anthem.

 She was inducted into the Alabama Women's Hall of Fame in 2009.
 She was inducted into the National Women's Hall of Fame in 2011.

 In January 2023, The Embrace was unveiled in Boston; this sculpture commemorates Martin Luther King Jr. and Coretta Scott King, and depicts four intertwined arms, representing the hug they shared after he was awarded the Nobel Peace Prize in 1964.

 Congressional resolutions

 Upon the news of her death, moments of reflection, remembrance, and mourning began around the world.
-In the United States Senate, Majority Leader Bill Frist presented Senate Resolution 362 on behalf of all U.S. Senators, with the afternoon hours filled with respectful tributes throughout the U.S. Capitol.
+In the United States Senate, Majority Leader Bill Frist presented Senate Resolution 362 on behalf of all U.S. Senators, with the afternoon filled with respectful tributes throughout the U.S. Capitol.

 On August 31, 2006, following a moment of silence in memoriam of the death of Coretta Scott King, the United States House of Representatives presented House Resolution 655 in honor of her legacy.
 In an unusual action, the resolution included a grace period of five days in which further comments could be added to it.